J-N-K/knxdmxd/index.md

 ## channels

 Channels are the basic building block of the configuration.
 They consist of at least have a name and DMX-address.
+Example:

+    "channels" : [
+      { "name" : "test", "dmx" : "2.450", "statusga" : "14/1/3" }
+    ]

 ### &quot;name&quot; : &lt;string&gt;